MateusRoncon/MateusRoncon/README.md

  ⚡ "A Saxophone and Guitar amateur player, a Gamer and a Back-ender"

-		- 🔭 I’m currently working on:      Ame Digital as a Java back-end developer,
+		- 🔭 I’m currently working on:      Itau Unibanco SA (Iti) as a Pl.
+Software Engineer,

 		- 🌱 I’m currently learning:        Software Design & Architecture, Kotlin, AWS Devops,